Greatest Days: P&O Cruises Arvia (2023 - 2026)

+P&O Cruises Iona (2023 - 2026)

+On Thursday the 8th of June 2023, Greatest Days premiered on Arvia’s sister ship Iona.
+The show has the same creative team as Arvia.

 UK and Ireland tour (2023 - 2024)

-A new production using the musical's new title Greatest Days will open at the Churchill Theatre, Bromley from 5 May 2023 before touring until 2024 to coincide with the release of the movie adaptation (due for release in summer 2023) and the 30th anniversary of Take That's first ever no. 1 UK single Pray.
+In September 2022, it was announced that the musical would tour the UK and Ireland in 2023, renamed as Greatest Days.
+The tour premiered at the Churchill Theatre, Bromley from 5 May 2023 and will tour until 2024, coinciding with the release of the movie adaptation and the 30th anniversary of Take That's first ever no. 1 UK single Pray.